RedHatGov/rhmap-workshops/docs/www/4.2/default/LABS-MASTERLIST.md

 How to install the prerequisites

 ## a-tour-of-the-webconsole.md
-COMING SOON!
 Basics of the RHMAP webconsole.

 ## a-tour-of-the-cli.md
-COMING SOON!
 Basics of the RHMAP command line interface.
 And setting up for SSH access.

 ## a-tour-of-the-api.md
 COMGIN SOON!
 Basic tour around the capability within the mBaaS APIs.

 ## working-with-scm.md
-COMING SOON!
 Setting up and working with the secure source control repo within RHMAP.

 ## building-your-first-app.md
 COMING SOON!
 Build a Cordova application in RHMAP.
 Based on http://developerblog.redhat.com/2016/02/17/apps-101-an-absolute-beginners-guide-to-building-a-mobile-app/?_ga=1.76689104.416953934.1443097943